epfl-cs358/2025sp-beetlebot/README.md

             - a second joint to link the Femur and the Tibia
             - a toe with a TCP tip
 - Software requirements: Open the code folder inside VSCode, and install the PlatformIo Extension.
+    - Platformio will automatically update itself with the library in platformio.ini, so the one we already wrote can be used directly.
+    - To use the robot:
+        - Go to the platformIO tab on VSCode, then go to your board > "Build Filesystem Image".
+After this is finished, use "Upload Filesystem Image".
+This will send the data folder, containing the website, to the ESP's flash memory.
+        - Upload the code to the ESP.

 ## Make your own BeetleBot: